 7. WHERE PERSONAL DATA MAY BE TRANSFERRED

 For the purposes indicated above, we may also transfer your Personal Data to third countries, not belonging to the European Union, which may possibly do not guarantee the same level of protection.
 The transfer to third countries will always take place in accordance with the provisions of the GDPR, adopting any other measures necessary to ensure the security of the personal data being transferred.
 These measures possibly include agreements incorporating the so-called “standard contractual clauses” issued by the European Commission or your consent.
+You can ask for information regarding these third countries using the following email: privacy@diesel.com or the contact details indicated in paragraph 1.

 8. WHO WILL PROCESS PERSONAL DATA